JStaplesREDspace/workshop-simpsons-meme-generator/README.md

 You can save your work by making an account here on https://codesandbox.io and saving your sandbox.

+## Navigate through the Steps

+> Add /#/? where the ? is the number you want to go to.

+If you are following along with the steps, just add `/#/?`, where the ? will be the step you want to work from in the view on the right.
+For example, your route might look like this: `https://4ubvd.csb.app/#/9`.
+Make sure the 5 random characters at the front of your url match the characters in your url in your web browser.

 ## Svelte

 Svelte is a framework that is used to generate websites.
 Other popular frameworks include: Vue, React, and Angular.